dot-agent/nextpy/docs/frontend/01_components.md

 # What are Components?

-- Components are like building blocks for crafting a app's interface, allowing modular and reusable design elements.
+- Components are like building blocks for crafting an app's interface, allowing modular and reusable design elements.
 - Components in Nextpy are defined using Python functions.
 They encapsulate React components, providing a Pythonic development experience without requiring JavaScript knowledge.
 - A component can range from simple text to interactive buttons or dynamic progress bars.